 Registration fees go towards the venue, setup, refreshments, and other costs involved in creating an excellent recital experience.

-When you register, you can designate a time preference.
-The studio will then organize the students into room and time slots to maximize the experience and flow of each recital time.
-In May, we will communicate the exact start times and room assignment for each student both on our web page and through e-mail.
+When you register, you will designate a time preference.
+The studio will then organize the order of the performances to maximize the experience and flow of each recital time.

 Full recital blocks will usually last about 50 minutes.